wp-plugins/advertising-manager/readme.txt

 More detailed installation instructions can be found [here](http://code.openx.org/wiki/advertising-manager/Installation_Instructions).

-If you are upgrading from Adsense Manager or a previous version of Advertising Manager, upgrade instructions can be found [here](http://code.openx.org/wiki/advertising-manager/Upgrading_Instructions).
+If you are upgrading from Adsense Manager, Adsense Deluxe, or a previous version of Advertising Manager, upgrade instructions can be found [here](http://code.openx.org/wiki/advertising-manager/Upgrading_Instructions).

 == Screenshots ==